- It's essential to know how to open unknown file extensions if you want to collaborate with your peers.

-- Users can identify, run, and also access any unknown file extensions on Windows with the help of a few pieces of software.
+- You can identify, run, and also access any unknown file types in Windows 10 with the help of a few pieces of software.

 Users can identify, run, and also access any file with unknown file extensions on Windows with the help of a few pieces of software.

-If you’re on a mission to discover the best tool that can help you identify unknown files, then you must not miss out on these products.
+If you’re on a mission to discover the best tool that can help you identify unknown files, then you must not miss out on these products for Windows 10.

 How do I open unknown files in Windows 10?